 To add a Map Block:

-- In the Address tab of the Map Block, add a location pin.
+- In the Content tab of the Map Block, add a location pin.

 - Use the Design tab to customize the color and appearance of the map.